PrioritySoftware/PrioritySoftware.github.io/_sdk/Form-Refresh.md

 Additional ways of forcing a form refresh are:

 -   Include the REFRESH command in a form trigger.
--   To refresh all retrieved records following a Direct Activation, include :ACTIVATEREFRESH = 1 in the PRE-FORM trigger of the form in question.
+-   To refresh all retrieved records following an Action, include :ACTIVATEREFRESH = 1 in the PRE-FORM trigger of the form in question.